Inside Alhambra Bracelet

 - photogenic

-However, on slimmer wrists, this same strength can become a limitation.
+On slimmer wrists, this same strength becomes a limitation.

 For me personally, the 5-motif bracelet was never the most harmonious choice — despite its undeniable beauty.